hermonochy/Rescueland/The timeline of Resueland history.md

 - Centrally Directed Deployments: The unified command allowed Rescueland to deploy its military forces more effectively, rapidly responding to potential threats across the galaxy while maintaining robust defense for key territories.

 - Technological Advancements: Continued investment in R&D further refined each ship class's capabilities.
-Upgrades to weapons systems, shields, and AI technology ensured the Rescueland military remained at the forefront of galactic warfare.
+Upgrades to weapons systems, shields etc ensured the Rescueland military remained at the forefront of galactic warfare.

 - Deterrence Against Future Threats: The restructured military created a formidable deterrent, dissuading potential aggressors from challenging Rescueland’s influence.
 The successful revolution established confidence within the Empire, fostering unity and purpose among its forces.